 The CDHBC Program determines each participant’s care needs individually via an assessment, and a “plan of care” is established.
 However, the range of services that can be provided include the following for up to 40 hours per week:

 Home Based Care is under the Office of Aging and Disability Services.
-One may contact them directly on their website or call 207-287-9200.
+Very little information about this program is available on their website.
+For more information or to apply, call 207-287-9200.
 Alternatively, one might inquire with their local area agency on aging.
 A wait list may exist should funds not be available.
 If that is the case, individuals are prioritized on a first-come first-serve basis.